Craig Lidster Racing Team

 About Craig Lidster

+Craig Lidster is becoming a familiar name on your race cards, and an even more prominent one in the winners enclosure.
+His rising success in the game hasn’t come overnight however, nor through any form of luck.
+The Rotherham-born Sheffield Wednesday fan has been involved with racehorses since eleven years old, riding out Kevin Frost’s horses, ponies and point-to-pointers.
+The love for the thoroughbred immediately blossomed, and further education came to an abrupt end as Craig left school at sixteen to enrol in the Racing School at the National Horseracing College in Doncaster.
 After developing a valuable racing foundation from the college to build upon, Craig’s first job was for ex-racehorse trainer Jeremy Glover, where spent a short while at before going on to work for the late Sir Robert Ogden, who was then the leading jump’s owner of the 90’s.
 Craig had the pleasure there of working with the likes of Marlborough, a Cheltenham Festival winner and 2nd to Best Mate in the King George, and See More Business, a Gold Cup winner.
 Riding champion’s from a young age was a key element in Craig’s learning curve to where he is now, as he was able to distinguish the difference between the top calibre of horses to those that possessed lesser ability.

-At Sir Robert Ogden’s Craig found a lot of his strength’s there, in particular breaking in young horses, an attribute that he is extremely proud of.
+horses, an attribute that he is extremely proud of.
 After a year and a half there, he moved over to Malton to work for Malcolm Jefferson in the Millennium, and Malton became Craig’s home ever since, twenty-two years and counting.
 Ten of those years were spent at Brian Ellison’s, a place that he often refers to as his “second family’.
 As well as working as travelling head lad there, Ellison gave Craig his first ride as a jockey.
 However, Craig soon realised that his race-riding ability was anything but akin to his natural ability regarding the training aspect of the thoroughbred, and his short-lived riding career saw his next venture land in Richard Fahey’s yard.

+Fahey was travelling Wootton Bassett across to France at the Prix de l’Arc de Triomphe meeting, where he lead the Champion Two-Year Old up to win the Group One Prix Jean-Luc Lagardere in 2010.
+Lidster picked up plenty of his flat racing habits across the eight years spent with Richard Fahey, in particular breaking in young horses, his main passion.
 Craig quite clearly realised he didn’t just have the passion for working with unfurnished horses, but a serious talent for it too.
 As a result of that, he had a spell working with problem horses, those who required a specialised form of care consisting highly of mental stimulation as opposed to physical training.
 Craig endured that spell with his friend and Cheltenham Festival winning trainer Tim Etherington, as the pair learnt the ropes with renowned horseman Gary Witherford, leading to Craig breaking in and pre-training problem horses in the north of England, crucially paving the way to getting his qualifications up and running to start training.

+Within the space of just over a decade, Craig had accumulated an extraordinary wealth of equine knowledge, personifying that of a Swiss-army knife.
+In late 2021 into 2022, Craig inevitably embarked on his own training career, where he moved over to Eboracum Racing Stables in Easingwold.
 Craig Lidster’s training capabilities are exemplified by his abundance of loyal owners, all of whom he has a strong rapport with.
 Owners are largely the currency of success and progression in horse racing, without them trainers would fail to earn a living, therefore Craig’s connection with his owners is something he never takes for granted and prides himself on massively.

 The most important thing to know about Craig Lidster, is that he is first and foremost a family man.
 None of the above would have been possible without the endless support of his wife Laura, who is a massive part of the Lidster team, as well as his two children Ava and Ella.
 One of Craig’s proudest moments was seeing Ava lead up his horse Dickieburd to win at Catterick, an emotional moment for Craig who owes all of his success to the support from those loved ones around him.